MarcelJurtz/mjurtz.com/_posts/2018-01-29-how-to-use-github-over-ssh-on-public-wifi.md

 guid: https://blog.mjurtz.com/?p=743
 permalink: /2018/01/how-to-use-github-over-ssh-on-public-wifi/
 categories:
-  - Tools
+  - tools
 tags:
-  - Git
+  - git
-  - Linux
+  - linux
-  - Tools
+  - tools
 ---
 When using GitHub via SSH, port 22 will be used per default.
 However, often times you&#8217;ll see this port being blocked on public WIFI networks.
 On a Linux machine, there is a simple way to change the default port.